Colman Building: James Colman and the first Colman Building

 Among his numerous land holdings along Seattle's waterfront, James Colman owned the entire block of First Avenue between Columbia and Marion Streets.
 According to legend, he came to acquire the property when he towed the wrecked ship Windward to shore there intending to salvage it.
-When the Colman building was later built on the site, the ship's hull was surrounded by land and buried under the foundation where it still lies in the sub-basement.
+When the Colman building was later built on the site, the ship's hull was surrounded by land and buried under the foundation where it is said to still lie in the sub-basement.
+By the mid 1880s Colman had built up the lot with a uniform row of 2-story wood frame shops, occupied by everything from fruit sellers to undertakers and one of the earliest permanent locations of Seattle's YMCA.

 In 1888, Colman commissioned architect Stephen Meany to design a large office building that would occupy his property.
-His design was an ornate five story Victorian/Romanesque edifice faced in cement and featuring a large central tower.
+Meany's design was of an ornate five story brick Victorian/Romanesque edifice trimmed in cast iron and faced in cement and would feature a large central tower.
 While the cornerstone was laid and foundation begun in early 1889, a shortage of stone plaguing the city forced Colman to put off construction in order to keep collecting rents on buildings still on the property as long as possible.
 Construction of the building was made easier when the Great Seattle Fire of 1889 wiped out all of the buildings on the block.
 Construction commenced as soon as the debris was cleared.

 During the rebuilding of Seattle in the aftermath of the fire, a huge surplus of office space was being created with all of the multi-story structures being built simultaneously.
 Noticing this, Colman halted construction of the building, which had only reached its second floor.
 It remained in this unfinished form for the next fifteen years.
 Despite its stunted growth, the Colman became an important business address in the city and housed many notable businesses and social clubs like the Elks and the Seattle Bureau of Information, whose sole purpose was to keep the newspapers in on the East coast supplied with good news about the city.
 The Customs House operated within the Colman Building as well as the Circuit Court.
 Architect Meany moved his offices into the building and The Dexter Horton Bank, a predecessor to Seafirst Bank, relocated to the building in 1890 while their new building was being built.

 In July 1895 the corrugated iron-clad warehouses occupying the other half of the block burned to the ground.
 Colman replaced them with a 3-story stone warehouse building, known as The Colman Block Annex, which eventually functioned for many years as a candy factory, before being demolished in the mid-20th century for a parking lot.
-Today, this is the site of the Post Apartments.
+Today, this is the site of Griffis Seattle Waterfront (Formerly known as The Post Apartments.)